atrisovic/weather-panel.github.io/tutorial-content/content/weather-and-climate-data.md

     ```
     ````
 3. *Accessing the Data*
-    1. However, you see an issue - your climate data is named some weird automatically generated filename.
-In this case, you may want to rename the file following the CMIP5 convention introduced above, or, if there are multiple files, write a script to do this for you (pro tip: the information in a netCDF header, which will tell you the timespan and variables of each file, is always extractable; using e.g. `ncinfo` in Matlab, or the object generated by `nc_open` in R. If you're using `xarray`, `xr.open_mfdataset()` will let you list multiple files, which it will sort correctly into one dataset automatically if all goes well.)
+    1. However, you see an issue - the files are have odd automatically generated filenames.
+In this case, you may want to rename the file following the CMIP5 convention introduced above, or, if there are multiple files, write a script to do this for you (pro tip: the information in a NetCDF header, which will tell you the timespan and variables of each file, is always extractable; using e.g. `ncinfo` in Matlab, or the object generated by `nc_open` in R. If you're using `xarray`, `xr.open_mfdataset()` will let you list multiple files, which it will sort correctly into one dataset automatically if all goes well.)
     ````{margin}
     ```{note}
     This is uncommon but not unheard of for weather products.
 Be prepared to deal with inconsistent and weird filenames.
     ```
     ````
-    2. Reading off the netCDF header (as detailed above) shows that your variable is named `t2m` (stored as a `longitude x latitude x time` grid), the grid variables are called `latitude`  and `longitude`, and the time variable is called `time`.
+    2. Reading off the NetCDF header (as detailed above) shows that your variable is named `t2m` (stored as a `longitude x latitude x time` grid), the grid variables are called `latitude`  and `longitude`, and the time variable is called `time`.
 Now you can access the data as detailed above!

 ### Thinking ahead to climate projections

 Research linking social outcomes to weather variations often aim to project results into the future to estimate the impact of climate change on their variable of interest.
 We have chosen (at least for now) not to expand this guide to include information on climate projection because of its immense complexity.
 Oftentimes a more sophisticated understanding of how models work and their uncertainties is needed to avoid underestimating propagated uncertainties in your final estimates.
-As with weather data products (potentially even more so), there is no *right* or *correct* climate model, or group of models to use (see e.g. [Knutti 2010](https://link.springer.com/article/10.1007/s10584-010-9800-2) or [Collins 2017](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2017GL073370)).
+Even more so than with weather data products, there is no *right* or *correct* climate model, or group of models to use (see e.g. [Knutti 2010](https://link.springer.com/article/10.1007/s10584-010-9800-2) or [Collins 2017](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2017GL073370)).
 Emissions scenarios, the response of the models to emissions scenarios, intermodel variability, and *intra*-model variability all add to the uncertainty in your projection, and their relative strength may depend on the timescale and aims of your study.

 However, to get started in thinking about incorporating changes in climate into your analysis, the author also recommends:
 - [Nissan et al. (2019)](https://onlinelibrary.wiley.com/doi/abs/10.1002/wcc.579): "On the use and misuse of climate change projections in international development"